- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 – Determine the concern(s) were substantiated, in whole or partially, and either:

-A) give the student a A) give the student a warning and establishing consequences for further misconduct; or
+A) give the student a warning and establish consequences for further misconduct; or

 B) set a probationary period with appropriate conditions; or